AliMo199/Social-Media-Activity-Tracker/README.md

 # Social Media Activity Tracker

 ## Description
-The Social Media Activity Tracker is a console-based application designed to track and manage user activities on a social media platform.
+The Social Media Activity Tracker is a console-based application that utilizes complex data structures designed to track and manage user activities on a social media platform.
 It allows users to add new activities, remove existing activities, search for users, display users and their recent activity, and view statistics about user activity.

 ## Features
 1. **Add an Activity:** Enables users to add new activities for existing users or create new users and add activities for them.